osuosl/ganeti_webmgr/docs/source/dev/developers.rst

 Test Cluster
 ~~~~~~~~~~~~

-For instructions on setting up and using a vagrant cluster to test your code, see :ref:`test_cluster`
+For instructions on setting up and using a vagrant cluster to test your code, see :ref:`test_cluster`.

 Repository Layout
 -----------------